Thoroughbred (film): Box office

+UK release

 The film received a release in the UK, but was subject to cuts from the censor on the grounds of scenes depicting cruelty to animals, in particular the stable fire.
 The movie was not a success at the English box office.

 A novelised version of the screenplay sold out within three days, at a rate of 1,000 copies a day.